 After you have passed the Pre-Learner Course, you can then pay a fee to receive your learner permit, which will be valid for 15 months.
 During that time, you should then gain more experience riding on the road and become more familiar with riding in different conditions.

 Learners need to ensure that they practise their riding on an approved LAMS (Learner Approved Motorcycles).
+To learn more about the best learner bike, click here.
 According to Vicroads, a LAMS motorcycle must meet these criteria:

 - the motorcycle must be in a standard form as produced by the manufacturer;